Tokyo Olympics: Signs suggest summer dates for 2021 Olympics - WHIZ News

 The postponed games were to have opened on July 24 and closed on Aug.
 9. Mori suggested some decisions could be made as early as this week when the organizing committee’s executive board meets.

-Any final decision will be made between local organizers and the IOC, and hundreds of sponsors, sports federations and broadcasters.
+Any final decision will be made by local organizers and the IOC, and hundreds of sponsors, sports federations and broadcasters.

 Athletes have been left in limbo by the postponement.
-Many have been forced to stop training because of the spreading coronavirus virus.
+Many have been forced to stop training because of the spreading coronavirus.
 Even those who can train have no idea about how to schedule training to reach peak fitness at the right time.

 Mori and organizing committee CEO Toshiro Muto have both said the added cost of rescheduling will be “enormous.”
-Early estimates put those costs at between $2-3 billion with the several levels of Japanese governments likely to foot most of the bills.
+Early estimates put those costs at between $2 billion-$3 billion with the several levels of Japanese governments likely to foot most of the bills.

 Tokyo organizers say they are spending $12.6 billion to stage the games.
 However, a government audit report said it will cost at least twice that much.
 All but $5.6 billion is public money.